chabroncano/learning-flutter/README.md

 6. If after following all the steps above and you still can not run the flutter app, go to Device Settings > General > Device Management > Click the developer app you want to run > Click Trust to approve the development certificate

 ---

+## Rules that we should keep in mind when developing

+1. As per Flutter team's recommendation, whenever you create a Widget which involves round brackets, add a comma after every one of it

+2. To make the code easier to read, always follow the indented structure `dartfmt`.
+In Android Studio, there is a *Reformat Code with dartfmt* shortcut by right clicking on the class

+3. Use `{}` instead of `=>` if method's name and body can't fit into one line

+---